 Are you wondering why your central air has two filters?

 Don’t worry, this confuses a lot of people.
 Because all the instructions we hear are about changing your filter.
 Singular.

 Luckily, you’ve come to the right place for answers.

-So why does your AC have two filters?
 If you live in a large home, there’s a good chance your system requires more than one return air duct.
-And each duct requires a filter to stop particulates before they get to your blower motor.
+And each duct requires a filter to stop particles before they get to your evaporator or cooling coil.
 Or, you have a system that has multiple AC units.

 Need that explained a little more?
 Read on!

 Circumstances Where an Air Conditioner Needs Two or More Filters

 There are different circumstances where an air conditioner needs two or more filters, some of these are:

 If you live in a larger home, it will impact the design of your HVAC.
 And there’s a good chance that multiple return ducts will be necessary.